 Embarking on the low carb journey means embracing change.
-One of those changes usually includes cooking with low carb flours and some of them don’t behave like traditional wheat flour.
+One of those changes usually includes cooking with keto flours and some of them don’t behave like traditional wheat flour.

 For instance, cooking with coconut flour requires additional liquid because it’s a dryer flour.
 Using your favorite low carb milk is a great way to add liquid to those dryer low carb flours for moist tasty results.

 Finding recipes that call for low carb milk is as easy as 1, 2, 3!
 Just about any recipe that calls for milk can work with low carb milk instead.

 Of course, milkshakes and smoothies are my favorites but there are literally tons of great recipes out there.
 To name a few…